intergiro/developer-portal/docs/merchant/customer/balance.md

 ### Adding funds to Balance
 Adding funds to the balance can be done by sending a [order creatable](../reference/order.html#order) to the order endpoint.
-To charge the balance of an customer, specify the `charge` field of the Customer payment as `"balance"`.
+To charge the balance of a customer, specify the `charge` field of the Customer payment as `"balance"`.
 Once the payment is authorized, it will automatically credit the balance with the total of the payment and [charge](#) the order.

 An order that failed authorization will set the Customer status to `"pending"` and retry authorization as specified in [retrying failed customer orders](#).